6 Best Face Oils for Glowing Skin This Winter (And How to Use Them Properly)

-I used to shy away from face oils, convinced they would make my combination skin oilier and trigger breakouts.
-But everything changed when I tried Indie Lee’s Squalane Facial Oil a few years ago.
-The lightweight, non-greasy formula completely won me over, and now I can’t imagine my winter skincare routine without a facial oil.
+I used to avoid face oils altogether, convinced they would make my combination skin oilier and trigger breakouts.
+That changed when I tried Indie Lee’s Squalane Facial Oil a few years ago.
+Its lightweight, non-greasy texture completely shifted my opinion, and now a face oil is a staple in my winter routine.

-Why Face Oils Are Essential for Winter Skincare
+Why Face Oils Are Helpful in Winter (When Used Correctly)

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through some of my links, at no extra cost to you.
 This will help with the running costs of the blog.
 Please read full disclosure for more information.